florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 `{project-number}-compute@developer.gserviceaccount.com` > Permissions > Grant Access > {cicd service account email} > Role > ServiceAccountUser
   * You can find your project number by going to Cloud Console > Cloud overview > Dashboard.
 * Increase the quota for
-  * Persistent Disk SSD (GB) in us-east1 by going to Cloud Console > IAM & Admin > Quotas.
-Find the quota for Persistent Disk SSD (GB) in us-east1 and Edit quota.
-Increase to 1000 GB.
+  * Depending on the size of your clluster, you may need to increase the quota for  various resources.
+For example, you may need to increase the quota for Persistent Disk SSD (GB) in the cluster region `us-east1`.
+Go to Cloud Console > IAM & Admin > Quotas.
+Find the quota for Persistent Disk SSD (GB) in `us-east1` and Edit quota.
+Increase to some number of GB as appropriate.
-  * In-use regional external IPv4 addresses in us-east1 to 15

 ### GitHub
-* Clone this repository.
-Name it like "mysite-site-terraform".
+* Go to this repository in GitHub > Use this template > Create a new repository.
+Give the repository a name like `gke-private-cluster-terraform` depending on what you are going to create in the environments.
 * Add as a repository secret by going to Settings > Secrets and variables > Actions.
 Name it GCP_CREDENTIALS and paste in the credentials JSON.
 * Change the values of TF_CLOUD_ORGANIZATION and TF_WORKSPACE in .github/workflows/terraform-apply.yml and .github/workflows/terraform-plan.yml.